-- When countries specialize by producing the good in which each has a comparative advantage more goods in total can be produced.
-If Canada and Japan each produce at point A, a total of 8 computers and 6 bushels of wheat are produced.
-If they specialize according to comparative advantage, Japan produces at point B and Canada produces at point B for a combined total of 12 computers and 24 bushels of wheat. - Specialization and free trade allows each nation's consumption to be beyond its PPF.
-Canada can trade wheat for computers and Japan can trade computers for wheat and because more computers and more wheat are produced, both nations can consume more than they can produce on their own.
+- When countries specialize by producing the good in which each country has a comparative advantage more goods in total can be produced.
+If without trade Canada and Japan each produce at point A, a total of 8 computers and 16 bushels of wheat are produced.
+If they specialize according to comparative advantage, Japan produces at point B and Canada produces at point B for a combined total of 12 computers and 24 bushels of wheat. - Trade allows consumption to be different than production for each nation, so Canada can trade wheat for computers and Japan can trade computers for wheat.
+Because more computers and more wheat are produced, both nations can consume more than they can produce on their own.
 For example, suppose that the market price of wheat is 1⁄2 computer per 1 bushel of wheat.
-As illustrated, each country can now be consuming at point C along the trade line.
+As illustrated, each country can now be consuming at point the sum of consumption among the two countries must equal the sum of production (imports=exports).
+For simplicity, this example has points A and C equal for both countries.

+C along the trade line.
 Note that each country's consumption point lies beyond its own PPF.

 • The gains from trade can now be easily seen in terms of Japan and Canada each gaining 2 computers and 4 bushels of wheat compared to their initial, no-trade consumption points.
+Note that it is more likely that point C for each country will be on a different point on the trade line according to preferences.
+In the end,